 Because as much as you want to cook good food, we’re all busy.

 My own kitchen is fairly small and I don’t have a ton of gadgets.
 I just don’t have room to store a bunch of different fiddly little items.
 In fact, I keep clearing out my drawers to pare down even more.
-If it’s not used regularly, it needs a new home.
+If it’s not used regularly, it needs to find a new home.

-Sturdy wooden spoon
+Kitchen essentials: Sturdy wooden spoon

 Wooden spoons are cheap.
 You can find them at the grocery store, and they do a fine job of stirring soups and such.
 But stirring thick stews and chili, or working with dough, is so much easier with a good, substantial wooden spoon.